 Gearing up for Navy ASVAB Scores

-Now that you have understood the minimum navy ASVAB scores for selection and classification of jobs, the important question is how you do you achieve the required scores in ASVAB navy?
-Here are some tips and pointers to achieve the required navy ASVAB scores:
+Now that you have understood the minimum score requirement for selection and classification of jobs, the important question is how do you achieve the required scores?
+Here are some tips and pointers to achieve the required scores:

 - ASVAB is not a test that requires any extra coaching programs for preparation.
 Generally, good understanding of the core courses at school/college level would be sufficient.
 However, it is always a good idea to refresh the core course areas, if required.

 - Taking a practice ASVAB test would be a good idea to

 start off your preparation, as this gives you a fairly good idea about

 the test in addition to information on where you stand, and what your

 strengths and weaknesses are.
 Sample tests/questions are available

 - As in any other competitive test, be systematic and regular in your preparation.
 If you are focusing on any areas specifically, work out a schedule and be regular.